escobard/Restaurant-Reviewer-React/README.md

 $ npm install
 ```

-## Web Pack Commands
+## Usage

-To run this application locally use the following commands:
+To run this application locally for development, use the following commands:

 ```
 $ npm start